Emre-Dag/Tijdsregistratiesysteem/README.md

 * [Conclusion](#6)

 #### 1. Raspberry Pi <a name="1"></a>
-Om een project te kunnen uitvoeren op een Raspberry Pi, moet het Raspberry Pi operating system geïnstalleerd worden op een SD-kaart van minstens 16GB.
-Deze SD-kaart mag volledig geformatteerd worden vooraleer eraan begonnen wordt.
+To run a project on a Raspberry Pi, the Raspberry Pi operating system must be installed on an SD card of at least 16GB.
+This SD card may be fully formatted before starting.
-Om dit te doen, moet je eerst de Raspberry Pi Imager (link in md zetten) installeren op je computer.
-Deze tool is een snelle en eenvoudige manier om het Raspberry Pi OS op een SD-kaart te installeren.
+To do this, you must first install the Raspberry Pi Imager (put link in md) on your computer.
+This tool is a quick and easy way to install the Raspberry Pi OS on an SD card.
-Steek de SD-kaart in je computer en open de Imager.
-Bij het openen van de Imager, zie je een welkomstscherm.
+Insert the SD card into your computer and open the Imager.
+Upon opening the Imager, you will see a welcome screen.

 ![image](https://user-images.githubusercontent.com/79916493/212494599-78593b8f-7f71-4e07-ac3d-df20608baf87.png)

-Om het Raspberry Pi operating system te installeren, klik je in de Raspberry Pi Imager op 'CHOOSE OS' en selecteer je Raspberry Pi OS (32-bit).
-Vervolgens kies je de SD-kaart waarop je het OS wilt installeren door op 'CHOOSE STORAGE' te klikken en de SD-kaart te selecteren.
+To install the Raspberry Pi operating system, click on 'CHOOSE OS' in the Raspberry Pi Imager and select Raspberry Pi OS (32-bit).
+Then choose the SD card you want to install the OS on by clicking on 'CHOOSE STORAGE' and selecting the SD card.
-Wanneer het schrijven van de image succesvol is afgerond, mag je de SD-kaart verwijderen uit je computer en in de Raspberry Pi plaatsen.
-Sluit vervolgens de randapparatuur aan zoals het toetsenbord, muis, camera, scherm (HDMI).
+When the image writing is completed successfully, you may remove the SD card from your computer and insert it into the Raspberry Pi.
+Then connect the peripherals such as keyboard, mouse, camera, screen (HDMI).
-De Raspberry Pi is nu klaargemaakt, maar moet nog geconfigureerd worden.
+The Raspberry Pi is now prepared, but still needs to be configured.

-Raspberry Pi verbinden met wifi
+## Connecting Raspberry Pi to wifi

-Sluit de Raspberry Pi aan en wacht tot deze is ingeschakeld.
+Plug in the Raspberry Pi and wait for it to turn on.

-Startscherm:
+Start screen:

 ![image](https://user-images.githubusercontent.com/79916493/212494614-df387db6-3c75-4315-9492-5c45c7201bfb.png)

-Om verbinding te maken met een wifi-netwerk, klikt u op het wifi-icoontje in de rechterbovenhoek van het scherm.
-Zet de wifi aan en selecteer vervolgens het gewenste wifi-netwerk.
+To connect to a wifi network, click on the wifi icon in the upper right corner of the screen.
+Turn on the wifi and then select the desired wifi network.

 ![image](https://user-images.githubusercontent.com/79916493/212494618-fd9cc7a0-12c8-4040-af19-d79da590fc8b.png)

-Na het kiezen van uw netwerk, verschijnt er een venster in het midden.
-Voer hier uw netwerkwachtwoord in.
+After choosing your network, a window appears in the middle.
+Enter your network password here.

 ![image](https://user-images.githubusercontent.com/79916493/212494623-e12ee1f1-16d5-4063-89ac-5f2f6f26ec43.png)

-Zorg dat de Raspberry Pi verbonden is met het netwerk en noteer het toegewezen IP-adres door met de cursor over het wifi-icoontje te bewegen.
-Hierdoor zal een venster verschijnen met het IP-adres.
-Let erop dat zowel de Raspberry Pi als je PC op hetzelfde wifi-netwerk zijn aangesloten.
+Make sure the Raspberry Pi is connected to the network and note the assigned IP address by moving the cursor over the Wi-Fi icon.
+This will bring up a window with the IP address.
+Make sure that both the Raspberry Pi and your PC are connected to the same wifi network.

 ![image](https://user-images.githubusercontent.com/79916493/212494639-40bbff51-ea16-4650-b226-7e30f3fe2880.png)